nylas/nylas-mail/internal_packages/keybase/README.md

 TODO:
 -----

-* fix the "add email" button to actually rename the file at the right time
-* improve search result deduping
-* the "import key" button's popover is super borked
+* fix first-time encryption for keys imported from modal
 * style the in-composer popover
 * remove the .asc extension from decrypted downloads
+* improve search result deduping
 * add a "this message was decrypted with the key for `___@___.com` above decrypted messages
-* tests, I guess?
+* tests